 A different approach to healing

-What an overwhelmed nervous system looks like:
+What an overwhelmed ND nervous system looks like:

 Therapy here doesn’t aim to override these patterns through insight or willpower alone.
 Instead, we focus on helping your nervous system settle, making sense of your internal experience, and gradually building regulation that allows change to hold.
 The goal isn’t to force you into someone else’s model of wellness — it’s to help you move from survival into a way of living that actually fits.